We encourage students to do undergraduate research projects and have the following facilities to promote this endeavor.

 Available for classes and student research, this facility provides sterile hoods, inverted phase microscopes, carbon dioxide incubators, autoclaves, and cryogenic preservation equipment needed for the maintenance and storage of cultured animal and plant cells and tissues.

 Plant Systematics Facilities

-The vascular plant systematics facilities at Millersville University are settling into newly renovated Roddy Hall.
+The vascular plant systematics facilities at Millersville University are in Roddy Hall.
 They consist of a modern 24' x 36' herbarium, associated research laboratory, and curator's office.
 The MU herbarium (MVSC) utilizes a modern compact storage system.
-The collection consists of about 15,000 specimens, some dating to the mid 1800's.
+The collection consists of about 15,000 specimens, some dating to the mid-1800's.
 Our ample space provides room for examination of specimens by students and the public.
 A computerized database of specimen records is soon to be established as is internet access to herbarium databases worldwide.
 The adjacent research lab is equipped to conduct allozyme and cytotaxonomic studies.
 We support environmental science and botanical research by Millersville University students, faculty and the public.

 A large limnological research pond on campus is available to students involved in research projects.

 The department of biology maintains affiliation with a marine biological field station.
 The "Chincoteague Bay Field Station" of the Marine Science Consortium at Wallops Island, Virginia, offers a variety of summer college courses and is available for use by students doing independent projects.
 The facility is fully equipped with a number of labs, classrooms, research vessels, and equipment for coursework and research in marine and coastal biology.
 Faculty members and students also conduct both terrestrial and aquatic field research at a number of other local and regional sites.